thompsonate/natethompson.io/_posts/2019-03-23-nstableview-drag-and-drop.md

     let indexes = items.compactMap{ $0.integer(forType: .tableViewIndex) }
     if !indexes.isEmpty {
         FruitManager.rightFruits.move(with: IndexSet(indexes), to: row)
-        tableView.reloadData()
-        return true
+        // move table view rows; see below return true
     }

     let fruits = items.compactMap{ $0.string(forType: .string) }
     FruitManager.rightFruits.insert(contentsOf: fruits, at: row)
-    tableView.reloadData()
+    tableView.insertRows(at: IndexSet(row...row + newFruits.count - 1),
+                         withAnimation: .slideDown)
     return true
 }
 ```
+> Moving table view rows gets complicated with multiple selection.
+See the full code [here](https://github.com/thompsonate/NSTableView-Drag-and-Drop/blob/9aaea3afaaadc77e760fc37ae6a413b6f01ce4e8/TableViewDrag/TableViewDrag/RightTableViewController.swift#L96).

 This implementation prioritizes `tableViewIndex` over `string`.
 As it's set up now, if you drag within the right table view, there will be values for `tableViewIndex` and `string`.
-Because the values for `tableViewIndex` are row numbers, it uses those to rearrange the array instead of just inserting at a new index.
+It uese the row number values for `tableViewIndex` to rearrange the array instead of just inserting at a new index.

 > Note: `NSArray.move(with:to:)` and `NSPasteboardItem.integer(forType:)` are implemented in extensions, so check for those before you copy/paste and wonder why it doesn't work.